Welcome

 In the Media

-In my book Answers In The Dark: Grief, Sleep and How Dreams Can Help You Heal, I talk about being raised in a predominantly spiritualist household where we talked about dreams around the breakfast table, so it’s been natural for me to include and welcome these discussions in my professional life.
+In my book Answers In The Dark: Grief, Sleep and How Dreams Can Help You Heal, I talk about being raised in a predominantly spiritualist household, where we talked about dreams around the breakfast table; it’s been natural for me to include and welcome these discussions in my professional life.

-I have helped people unpack and explore their dreams for more than 20 years, with several appearances as a “Dream Expert” on TV and Radio, as well as in 1-1 and in a group setting.
+For more than two decades now, alongside therapeutic work mainly with the bereaved, I have helped people unpack and explore their dreams, with several appearances on TV and Radio.
 You can read more about my media appearances here.

 Spiritual Health

-This broad view of spirituality, that sits with The Golden Rule of “Do No Harm” – seen in all major traditions – allows dialogue that’s focused on spiritual health, while challenging harmful dominance-based rhetoric that seeks to subjugate and opppress, particularly women.
+This broad view of spirituality sits with The Golden Rule of “Do No Harm” seen in all major traditions.

 Available to Buy